 - Complete an LLQP training course that has been authorized by the Superintendent.

-- Write and pass the LLQP exam that is offered by the official exam administrator.
+- Write and pass the LLQP examination that is offered by the official exam administrator.

 - Read FSCO's FAQs Size: ## kb to ensure you have met all of the requirements for becoming licensed as a life or accident and sickness insurance agent.